List of sources for the Crusades: Genealogical studies

 Additional genealogical sources.
 Additional sources for historical materials include Historiens orientaux from RHC whose Introduction provides detailed genealogies for the caliphates and sultanates active during the Crusades.
-Additional material on the Artuqids is found in the works of ibn al-Azraq al-Fariqi and the Seljuks from 1070–1154 in Taef Kamal El-Azhari's work The Seljuks of Syria during the Crusades.
+Additional material on the Artuqids is found in the works of ibn al-Azraq al-Fariqi and the Seljuks from 1070 to 1154 in Taef Kamal El-Azhari's work The Seljuks of Syria during the Crusades.
 The discussion in Documents arméniens of RHC also includes information on the genealogy of the Armenian leaders.
 Thiou of Morigny's Chronicon Mauriniacense includes the genealogy of the houses of Montlhéry and Le Puiset, families with strong ties to the Crusader armies and the kingdom.